SmileiPIC/tutorials/advanced_tutorial4.rst

-Advanced Practical 4: Binary collisions and impact ionization
+Advanced Tutorial 4: Binary collisions and impact ionization
 -------------------------------------------------------------

 Smilei includes binary collisions between various species, which can also generate